AbdelhakAj/dynamic-layouts-nextjs/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is just a demo of dynamic layouts in nextjs.